 These symbols are pretty straightforward.
 You can recognise each one once the first time you saw it.
-Architects and building designers use these symbols on the floor plan so you and the builder can perceive the use of the room.
-This is also a proof that all items initially planned on paper truly fits the space.
+Building designers use these symbols on the floor plan so you and the builder can perceive the use of the room.
+This is also proof that all items initially planned on paper truly fits the space.

-When there’s a change in ceiling height, the architect label it using dashed lines.
+When there’s a change in ceiling height, the building designer labels it using dashed lines.
 Looking at a floor plan, you and your builder can’t identify how much the ceiling dropped.
 You need to look at other drawings (particularly the section) to know more.

-Another architectural feature that’s labelled on the floor plan is the fireplace.
+Another feature that’s labelled on the floor plan is the fireplace.
 It is usually illustrated with a smaller rectangle (firebox) inside a larger rectangle (exterior wall of the fireplace or chimney).
-Sometimes, the architect or building designer makes it more obvious by using a shape that looks like a fireplace.
+Sometimes, the building designer makes it more obvious by using a shape that looks like a fireplace.

 These dashed lines are important for the builder.
 They create coordinates which help the builder measure and build the structure in the right location.
 These lines also help builders communicate during the construction phase.
 So, when the lead builder refers to the “wall along grid line A”, everybody will look at the exact same thing.
 There’s less confusion in the team.

-Architects always do a simple cross-referencing system between their architectural drawings.
+Designers always do a simple cross-referencing system between their planning drawings.
 These references lead to detailed drawings, consultant drawings, and other key documents (fittings and fixtures schedules, specifications, general finishes schedule).
-This system enables the architect to communicate the plans to the builder in the most detailed way.
-It helps them understand the details within the design.
+This system enables the designer to communicate the plans to the builder in the most detailed way.
+It helps them understand the details of the design.

-As we all know, architects work with other specialist consultants when building a project.
-Referencing to the consultant’s report or drawing will help the builders construct that specific part of the house.
+As we all know, building designers work with other specialist consultants when building a project.
+Referencing the consultant’s report or drawing will help the builders construct that specific part of the house.

-Here, the architect wants the builder to check out image F in page A.09 to find out how to build the connection between the wall and roof.
+Here, the designer wants the builder to check out the house plans specified in image F in page A.09 to find out how to build the connection between the wall and roof.
 When you reach that page, you’ll find a scaled drawing that will guide the builder when constructing this part of the house.

-Referencing is necessary on both small and huge projects.
+Referencing is necessary for both small and huge projects.
 It’s most useful in large ones, where there’s a need to cross-reference the drawings with one another.

-When a change is made to the construction drawings, architects draw a squiggly revision bubble around the change.
+When a change is made to the construction drawings, the designer draws a squiggly revision bubble around the change.
 Then it’s labelled with a letter or number that leads them to the exact description of the change.
 These descriptions are listed within the title block or drawing label with the date when the change was made.

 Revision bubbles have to stand out so the builders notice the changes in the design.
 It’s also a record of the number of times the design was updated.
-Most architects allow a few changes for free.
+Most designers allow a few changes for free on your house plans.
 The exceeding revisions requested by the client becomes an additional fee.